francescobilotta/francescobilotta/README.md

 ### About me:
 Welcome to my page!
 I'm Francesco, a fullstack developer from **Parme, Italy** 🇮🇹, where currently I'm also a Management Engineering student at its University.
-I'm a software engineer de-facto, by not having a formal education but by having studied software engineering by myself for more than 6 years, and having worked on many complex projects.
+I'm a software engineer de-facto, by not having a formal education but by having studied software engineering by myself for more than 8 years, and having worked on many complex projects.
 #### My biggest accomplishments:
 My biggest accomplishment in the IT field was going from a complete-newbie level to having built a VR headset completely from scratch by learning everything by myself (Godot 3d game engine + Arduino hardware + C++ serial port script)
 ####  What I'm currently pursuing in my career
-I'm fully focused into getting my development skills to the next level.
+I'm highly focused on becoming a proficient, efficient and skilled senior full stack developer, and my focus is going to be all around ReactJS ecosystem, AWS, Serverless Architecture and Web3 dApps.

 These are my current software developer skills:

 Legend: